Copenhagen

 Since the turn of the 21st century, Copenhagen has seen strong urban and cultural development, facilitated by investment in its institutions and infrastructure.
 The city is the cultural, economic, and governmental centre of Denmark; it is one of the major financial centres of Northern Europe with the Copenhagen Stock Exchange.
 Copenhagen's economy has developed rapidly in the service sector, especially through initiatives in information technology, pharmaceuticals, and clean technology.
 Since the completion of the Øresund Bridge, Copenhagen has increasingly integrated with the Swedish province of Scania and its largest city, Malmö, forming the Øresund Region.
 With several bridges connecting the various districts, the cityscape is characterised by parks, promenades, and waterfronts.
 Copenhagen's landmarks, such as Tivoli Gardens, The Little Mermaid statue, the Amalienborg and Christiansborg palaces, Rosenborg Castle, Frederik's Church, Børsen, and many museums, restaurants, and nightclubs are significant tourist attractions.

 Copenhagen is home to the University of Copenhagen, the Technical University of Denmark, Copenhagen Business School, and the IT University of Copenhagen.
 The University of Copenhagen, founded in 1479, is the oldest university in Denmark.
 Copenhagen is home to the football clubs F.C.
 Copenhagen and Brøndby IF.
 The annual Copenhagen Marathon was established in 1980.
 Copenhagen is one of the most bicycle-friendly cities in the world.
 Movia is a public mass transit company serving all of eastern Denmark except Bornholm.
 The Copenhagen Metro, launched in 2002, serves central Copenhagen.
 Additionally, the Copenhagen S-train, the Lokaltog (private railway), and the Coast Line network serve and connect central Copenhagen to outlying boroughs.
-Serving roughly 2.5 million passengers a month, Copenhagen Airport, Kastrup, is the busiest airport in the Nordic countries.
+Serving roughly 2.7 million passengers a month, Copenhagen Airport, Kastrup, is the busiest airport in the Nordic countries.

 Etymology

 Copenhagen's name (København in Danish), reflects its origin as a harbour and a place of commerce.
-The original designation in Old Norse, from which Danish descends, was Kaupmannahǫfn /non/ (cf. modern Icelandic: Kaupmannahöfn /is/, Keypmannahavn /fo/), meaning 'merchants' harbour' (merchant in plural).
-By the time Old Danish was spoken, the capital was called Køpmannæhafn, with the current name deriving from centuries of subsequent regular sound change.
-The stemm-syllable has an au - o change as we see in Asbjörn - Osborn, Austrie etc, and this change in pronunciation happened sometime around 1400.
+The original designation in Old Norse, from which Danish descends, was Kaupmannahǫfn /non/ (Note: cf. modern Icelandic: Kaupmannahöfn /is/, Keypmannahavn /fo/) meaning 'merchants' (Note: 'merchant' in plural) harbour': the direct corresponding English cognates of this name would be "chapmen's haven", the city's English toponym however was acquired through Low German Kopenhagen.

-The English cognates of the original name would be "chapman's haven".
-The English chapman, German Kaufmann, Dutch koopman, Swedish köpman, Danish købmand, and Icelandic kaupmaður share a derivation from Latin caupo, meaning 'tradesman'.
-However, the English term for the city was adapted from its Low German name, Kopenhagen.
 Copenhagen's Swedish name is Köpenhamn, a direct translation of the mutually intelligible Danish name.

+By the time Old Danish was spoken, the capital was called Køpmannæhafn, with the current name deriving from centuries of subsequent regular sound change by monophthongization of /au/ to /o/ as seen in Asbjörn-Osborn, Austrie etc., and this change in pronunciation happened some time around 1400.

-The city's Latin name, Hafnia, is the namesake of the element hafnium.
+The city's Latin name Hafnia, from the final havn or "haven", is the namesake of the element hafnium.